jrforrest/optbot/README.md

   # shells.
 See test.sh for an example.
   echo "Here's some output." >${!optfile_var}
 done

+# We can get arguments left over from the command line with the argc and argv
+# variables as well!
+#
+# This will parse out args on the command line which are not picked up as
+# flags or values passed to flags, or any arguments given after --
+seq 1 $cliopt_argc | while read i; do
+  argv_var=cliopt_argv_$i
+  echo "argv number $i set to ${!argv_var}" end

 echo "done" > $cliopt_logfile
 [ "$cliopt_verbose" = true ] && echo "done"